Furosemide: What You Need to Know Furosemide is a water pill that helps your body get rid of extra fluid and salt through urine. Doctors prescribe it to treat conditions like high blood pressure, heart disease, and kidney problems where your body holds onto too much fluid. When you take furosemide,

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with furosemide:
+Check interactions with Furosemide:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.